A Night in Dieppe

 1:00 am

-Our new arrival was an altogether different proposition in the clothing and politics department as I noticed various badges adorned the lapel of his coat.
+But in the absence of Molly, Ali or Olivia, we would have to make do with our new slightly dusty arrival.
+My Nigerian businessman friend looked at his watch, remembered he was angry and resumed his royal pose to stare into middle distance.
+Our new arrival’s lapel was adorned with various badges.
 My training as a student of political science recognised the logos – CND and Anarchist.
-He was quite a serious-looking individual, with furrowed brow which suggested deep thought into the small hours.
-He didn’t look like he would be a barrel of laughs at an office party – this was not a man who would photocopy his bum for a laugh.
-But he was another human being and might prove a better conversationalist than my current companion.
+His furrowed brow suggested deep thinking into the small hours but he didn’t look like he would be a barrel of laughs at an office party – this was not a man who would photocopy his bum for a laugh.
+But he might prove a better conversationalist than my current companion.
 I decided to introduce myself.

-“Hey, alright, how’s it going?”
+“Hey alright, how’s it going?”

 “Been better,’ he said, with a roll of his eyes as if to acknowledge our situation.